NorMenMe/react-quiz/README.md

     -run a function that deletes
     - try this https://www.codingdeft.com/posts/react-refresh-page/

-  -change the question status
-  - check the solution, if more solutions, show all the other
-    - read Leon about input data

-//next :

-    - state of the question on load
-    - question state should start by one

-  - @css the number is not centered

-      - too long ? move it to another module
+- issues:

+  - wrong status: onlaod shows 0, on submit counter get to 1, so default counter state is 0 but has to be shown as 1 - on Submit button replace a variable with the state - check a boolean state, for e.g isSubmit -
+    //next : - add a ternary: - state isSubmit into Context - retrieve it

+- refactor ternary Buttons ?
+- pass counter into Status via props

  - ? to Leon: line 27, for the else returning a "" for saying return nothing, better practice ?
  -